redox-os/website/content/news/this-month-240531.md

 - [Donate](https://www.redox-os.org/donate/)
 - [Merch](https://redox-os.creator-spring.com/)

-## Programs
+## COSMIC

-Jeremy replaced the Orbital file manager and text editor by COSMIC Files and COSMIC Editor.
+Jeremy finally replaced the Orbital file manager, text editor and terminal by COSMIC Files, COSMIC Editor and COSMIC Terminal!

+There were some bugs blocking the COSMIC programs to work fully.